mesosphere/dcos-docs-site/pages/services/couchbase/0.2.0-5.5.0/quick-start-guide/index.md

 menuWeight: 15
 ---

-This section gives a quick end 2 end tour on how to configure and use Couchbase Server and Couchbase Sync Gateway with DC/OS.
+This section gives a quick end to end tour on how to configure and use Couchbase Server and Couchbase Sync Gateway with DC/OS.

 # How to use Couchbase with DC/OS